espocrm/documentation/administration/entity-manager.md

 ## Relationships

 You can create new relationships between both out-of-box and custom entities.
-There are 3 available relationship types:
+Relationship types are listed below.

+#### One-to-Many

-* One-to-Many: after you have created this relationship you can put a link field to the detail layout of the right entity and add relationship panel to the left entity;
+After you have created this relationship you can put a link field to the detail layout of the right entity and add relationship panel to the left entity.

+#### Many-to-One

-* Many-to-One: the same as One-to-Many but vice versa;
+The same as One-to-Many but vice versa.

+#### Many-to-Many

-* Many-to-Many: relationship panels on both sides.
+Relationship panels on both sides.

+#### One-to-One Right

-* One-to-One (Left & Right): link field on both sides (since 5.8.0).
+*Link* field on one side, *Link-One* on another (since 5.8.0).

+#### One-to-One Left

+The same as previous but vice versa.

+#### Children-to-Parent

-* Children-to-Parent: linking with multiple entity types through *Link-Parent* field; (since 5.8.0)
+Linking with multiple entity types through *Link-Parent* field (since 5.8.0).

 Parameter 'Link Multiple Field' implies that the field of `linkMultiple` type will be created along with relationship.
 You can put such a field on the layout.
 It's convenient for quick picking of related records.
 It's not a good option if your relationship is intended to have a lot of linked records that can slow down loading of detail view screen.